Donald Trump cancels January 6 press conference - ExBulletin

 Donald Trump cancels January 6 press conference

-Donald Trump announced on Tuesday that he would no longer hold his January 6 press conference on the anniversary of his supporters’ assault on the seat of American democracy and that he would attempt to overthrow the government by because of “the total bias and dishonesty of the unselected January 6 committee.”
-Democrats, two failed Republicans and the fake media.
+In an emailed statement Tuesday afternoon, the former president said he made the move because of the dishonesty of Democrats in Congress and the mainstream media.

+In light of the total bias and dishonesty of the Unselected Committee of Democrats on January 6, two failed Republicans and Fake News Media, I am canceling the January 6 press conference in Mar-a-Lago on Thursday, a he declared.

-“I’m canceling the Jan.
-6 press conference in Mar-a-Lago on Thursday and will be addressing many of these important topics instead at my rally on Saturday Jan.
-15 in Arizona.
-It will be a big crowd!”, A Trump said.
+Instead, Mr. Trump will discuss several of these important topics at my rally on Saturday, January 15 in Arizona.
+There will be a large crowd! he said.

+The former president, who was banned from most social media after the Jan.6 attack on Congress by his supporters, said a press conference would be a wasteful exercise because reporters would not report it in such a way fair and precise.

 Sources